tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

     client.setConnectionParamsV1(INFLUXDB_URL, INFLUXDB_DATABASE, INFLUXDB_USER, INFLUXDB_PASSWORD, InfluxDbCloud2CACert);
 }
 ```
-Another important prerequisity to sucessfully validate server or CA certificate is to have properly synchronized time.
+Another important prerequisity to sucessfully validate a server or CA certificate is to have properly synchronized time.
 More on this in [Configure Time](#configure-time).

 Note: Time synchronization is not required for validating server certificate via SHA1 fingerprint.

 ## Querying
 InfluxDB 2 and InfluxDB 1.7+ (with [enabled flux](https://docs.influxdata.com/influxdb/latest/administration/config/#flux-enabled-false)) uses [Flux](https://www.influxdata.com/products/flux/) to process and query data.
 InfluxDB client for Arduino offers a simple, but powerful, way how to query data with `query` function.
 It parses response line by line, so it can read a huge responses (thousands data lines), without consuming a lot device memory.

 The `query` returns `FluxQueryResult` object, which parses response and provides useful getters for accessing values from result set.

-InfluxDB flux query result set is returned in the CSV format.
-In the example bellow, the first line contains type information and the second columns name and the rest is data:
+The InfluxDB flux query result set is returned in CSV format.
+In the example below, the first line contains type information and the second column names, and the rest is data:
 ```CSV
 #datatype,string,long,dateTime:RFC3339,dateTime:RFC3339,dateTime:RFC3339,long,string,string,string,string
 ,result,table,_start,_stop,_time,_value,SSID,_field,_measurement,device